 The more successful Leopards (1-0) did their damage in the third, fifth and eighth frames, scoring twice in all three innings.
 George Hanna and Cody Hazel each went 2-for-4 with a pair of RBI to lead La Verne.

-Linfield looked good from the first pitch, opening up with a Tim Wilson (Jr., Redmond, Wash.) double.
-Kenny Johnson (Jr., Federal Way, Wash.) pushed the second baseman over to third on a sacrifice bunt, but Wilson was caught stealing two plays later to end the inning.
+Linfield looked good from the first pitch, opening up with a Tim Wilson double.
+Kenny Johnson (Sr., Federal Way, Wash.) pushed the second baseman over to third on a sacrifice bunt, but Wilson was caught stealing two plays later to end the inning.

 Another double-RBI single from Cody Hazel in the fifth pushed La Verne’s advantage to four.